 Likewise the Templot web site itself has developed piecemeal over those 20 years and more.
 Unfortunately this means there is little overall structure or plan to the site.
 Some information can be difficult to find, and a lot of it is now out of date.

-I am intending to create a new updated Templot Companion web site in the coming months, but it is a major task and will take time.
+I am working to create a new updated Templot Companion web site, but it is a major task and will take time.
 You can see how it is progressing at:

 In the meantime here below is a run through the present state of play.
-The new updated version of the Templot Companion will revise and combine all these pages into a single web site.
-As yet there is little new there, so for the present please use the links below.
+The new updated version of the Templot Companion will eventually revise and combine all these pages into a single web site.
+Until then please remember to use these additional links below.